Deconstructible classes of modules and stability: Main results

 Let $\Psi: S \to \Delta$ be given by $\Psi(i)= (B^*_i, b_i, (a^*_\alpha)_{\alpha < \kappa})/\cong$.
 Since $\| \Delta \| \leq 2^\kappa \leq \lambda^\kappa = \lambda$.
 By the pigeon-hole principle there are $ i \neq j \in S$ and $f: (B^*_i, b_i, (a^*_\alpha)_{\alpha < \kappa}) \cong (B^*_j, b_j, (a^*_\alpha)_{\alpha < \kappa})$.
 Observe that $f: B^*_i \to B^*_j$ is an isomorphism, $f(b_i) = b_j$ and $f \upharpoonright A^* = \id_{A^*}$.

 Let $\bar{c}$ be an enumeration of $B^*_i$ starting with $b_i$ and $\bar{c}'= f(\bar{c})$.
 Observe that $\bar{c}'$ is an enumeration of $B^*_j$ as $f$ is bijective.
-Furthermore $(\bar{c}, A^*, B^*_i) E_{at} (\bar{c}', A^*, B^*_j)$ as $f$ is a witness for it because $f \upharpoonright A^* = \id_{A^*}$.
-Since $B^*_{i} \dnf^{B_i}_{A^*} A$, $B^*_{j} \dnf^{B_j}_{A^*} A$ and $A^* \leq_{\mq} A$, it follows from Proposition \ref{claim1} that $\gtp(\bar{c}/A, B_i) = \gtp(\bar{c}'/A, B_j)$.
-Observe that $f(b_i)= b_j$ and $b_i \in \bar{c}$, so it follows that $\gtp(b_i/A, B_i) = \gtp(b_j/A, B_j)$.
+Furthermore $(\bar{c}, A^*, B^*_i) )E_{\text{at}}^\D (\bar{c}', A^*, B^*_j)$ as $f$ is a witness for it because $f \upharpoonright A^* = \id_{A^*}$.
+Since $B^*_{i} \dnf^{B_i}_{A^*} A$, $B^*_{j} \dnf^{B_j}_{A^*} A$ and $A^* \leq_{\mq} A$, it follows from Proposition \ref{claim1} that $\gtp_\D(\bar{c}/A, B_i) = \gtp_\D(\bar{c}'/A, B_j)$.
+Observe that $f(b_i)= b_j$ and $b_i \in \bar{c}$, so it follows that $\gtp_\D(b_i/A, B_i) = \gtp_\D(b_j/A, B_j)$.
 This is a contradiction as $p_i \neq p_j$. \end{proof}

-The following result was known for $n=0$ and pure embeddings \cite[4.3]{lrvcell} but it is new for embeddings and $RD$-embeddings when $n=0$ and for any choice of $\M$ for $n>0$.
+The following result was known for $n=0$ and pure embeddings \cite[4.3]{lrvcell} but it is new for embeddings and RD-embeddings when $n=0$ and for any choice of $\M$ for $n>0$.
 All these classes are AECs (see Example \ref{q2}).

 \begin{cor} $(\mathcal F _n, \leq_\M)$ is stable where $\M$ is the class of all embeddings, all RD-embeddings or all pure embeddings, and $n \in \mathbb{N}$. \end{cor}

 The following result is new.
 It is worth mentioning that these classes will in most cases not be AECs.